typedb/typedb-docs/09-schema/00-overview.md

 Apart from serving as a mean of classification, types also define behaviours of their instances.
 Consequently, types can define the following behaviours:

-**has [attribute type]** - the ability to have an attribute of a specified type attached to an instance.
+**owns [attribute type]** - the ability to have an attribute of a specified type attached to an instance.

 **plays [role]** - the ability to participate in relations that allow for that role to be played.